 Sean Gibbs is a trumpet player and composer/arranger born in Edinburgh on 12th July, 1993.
 After growing up playing with ensembles such as The Tommy Smith Youth Jazz Orchestra and The National Youth Jazz Orchestra of Scotland, he enrolled on the BMus (hons) jazz course at Birmingham Conservatoire aged 18.
 He graduated from the course with first class honours in June 2015, winning the BMus Jazz prize for ‘overall success on the programme and contribution to the life of the department and fellow students’.
 During his time at the conservatoire, he studied with esteemed trumpet players Percy Pursglove and Richard Iles, alongside many international guest artists, including Mark Turner, Kenny Garrett, Joe Lovano, Dave Holland and John Taylor.

 Sean is now resident in London, and in demand as a performer across the UK and abroad.
-He leads his own band Fervour, who have been awarded funding from Arts Council England to record their debut album at the renowned Real World Studios and launch it with a UK tour in April/May 2018.
+He leads his own band Fervour, who were awarded funding from Arts Council England to record their debut album at the renowned Real World Studios and launch it with a UK tour in April 2018.
 Sean is also a member of the Scottish National Jazz Orchestra (with whom he has performed with guest soloists such as Kurt Elling, Joe Locke, Kenny Washington, Martin Taylor, Mike Mainieri, Brian Kellock and Eddi Reader), rock induced brass band Young Pilgrims, modern soul group Antelope and the Stella Roberts Sextet.
 As a freelance musician, Sean has performed with Jim Rattigan’s Pavillon, Eliza Carthy’s Wayward Band, the Calum Gourlay Big Band, the Mike Fletcher Jazz Orchestra, and Chris Dean’s Syd Lawrence Orchestra to name but a few.